 What we see in this is that the light ray incoming is parallel to the outgoing light ray.

-As the angle of incidence (i) and angle of refraction (r) thus rearranging Snell’s Law
+As the angle of incidence (i) and angle of refraction (r) thus rearranging Snell’s Law:

-n1sin(i) = n2sin(r)
+- n1sin(i) = n2sin(r)

-(n1/n2)sin(i) = sin(r)
+- (n1/n2)sin(i) = sin(r)

 This gives us a qualitative representation of refraction.
-Thus we’ll use this equation to understand the concept of multiple refractions.
-When moving from a section of the high index to a region of low index, the ray will refract away from the normal.
+Thus, we’ll use this equation to understand the concept of multiple refractions.
+When moving from a section of the high index to a region of a low index, the ray will refract away from the normal.
 When the ray moves from a section of the lower index to the higher index the ray of incidence will bend towards the normal.